bmonews2018/info/en-US/info/seafarer.md

 ### 2.14.
 Can I delete/hide my CV if I have already been offered a job?

-Yes you may hide their CV from other employers by going to Jobs > Manage my CV > CV SEARCHABLE BY COMPANIES.
+Yes you may hide their CV from other employers by going to Jobs > Manage my CV > "**CV SEARCHABLE BY COMPANIES**".

 ### 2.15.
 How are employers able to get seafarers CV information?

-Employers are only able to see your CV information after you have selected  “CV searchable by companies” in "My CV"
+Employers are only able to see your CV information after you have selected  “**CV searchable by companies**” in "**My CV**"

 ### 2.16.
 The App only allows me to put my salary in USD, will my salary be in USD?